 Research Assistance Council (BIRAC), New Delhi

-Environment Science & Technology Affairs, U.S. Embassy New Delhi
+Economic, Environment, Science & Technology Affairs Embassy of the United States of America, New Delhi

 Special Advisor Office of Technology Transfer